 Spring is about flowers in general and tulips in particular!
 Take advantage of fresh, inexpensive flowers and decorate your porch and your front door with them.
 For a lovely umbrella bouquet, all you need is a classic umbrella, some fresh tulips, ribbons and a bit of imagination!

-A DIY garden for an indoor office doesn’t seem such a bad idea!
-Especially now, in the blooming season, when everyone wants to enjoy more of the outside rather than staying in.
-So dye some egg shells and then fill them with moist dirt and little plants.
-The result is a super cheap indoor garden that will oxygenate your room in a second.
+A DIY garden for an indoor office, kitchen, or apartment is a fun project when spring fever strikes.
+You’ll be glad to bring a bit of the springtime indoors, so dye some egg shells and then fill them with moist dirt and little plants.
+The result is a super cheap indoor garden of your own.

 Even if it is not the easiest DIY tutorial on our list, a pallet swing bed is definitely a low-cost option for your garden.
-And if you think how relaxing can be to take a nap or read a book and swinging at the same time, the effort to do it yourself is insignificant.
+And if you think how relaxing it can be to take a nap or read a book while gently swinging in the shade on a summer day, you’ll be raring to go.
 For this swing bed, you need pallets, some rope, a mattress of your choice and a bit of imagination.

 See the tutorial at themerrythought.com.